KV-load/Remote-Rsync/README.md

 * `myExtension.thing`: Set to `blah` to do something.

+For example if there is an image subfolder under your extension project workspace:

+\!\[feature X\]\(images/feature-x.png\)

+> Tip: Many popular extensions utilize animations.
+This is an excellent way to show off your extension!
+We recommend short, focused animations that are easy to follow.
+>
+>
 ## Release Notes

 Users appreciate release notes as you update your extension.